 The Architect – the person who designs the levels of dreams.

-Cobb (Leonardo DiCaprio) – The main man who steals secrets from minds of the subjects.
+Cobb (Leonardo DiCaprio) – The leading man who steals secrets from the subjects’ minds.

-Arthur (Joseph Gordon-Levitt) – Cobb’s right hand man, helps find information about subjects and designing dreams.
+Arthur (Joseph Gordon-Levitt) – Cobb’s right-hand man, helps find information about subjects and design dreams.

-Ariadne (Ellen Page) – The young girl who is the architect for the multi-level dreams.
+Ariadne (Ellen Page, now Eliot) – The young girl is the Architect for the multi-level dreams.

 Eames (Tom Hardy) – The impersonator in the multi-level dream.